 Global city pilots

 Our first Global Smart Drinking Goal is to reduce the harmful use of alcohol by 10% in six pilot cities.
 We have worked with experts to examine a combination of factors to determine where we could best make an impact.
 These include locations where we have a strong presence, evidence suggests progress to address harmful alcohol use in the city is lagging, there is local political will to implement the necessary programs and there are local organizations with relevant technical expertise.
-These criteria led us to select: Leuven, Belgium; Santa Cruz, Bolivia; Brasília, Brazil; Jiangshan, China; Zacatecas, Mexico, and Columbus, Ohio, USA.
+These criteria led us to select: Brasilia, Brazil; Zacatecas, Mexico; Johannesburg, South Africa; Jiangshan, China; Leuven, Belgium; and Columbus, Ohio.

 In an effort to ensure we are able to effectively measure our progress and report on our impact, in 2016 we began independent baseline studies for each of the cities, where we measured current alcohol use and attitudes towards drinking.
 Together with the studies, we have brought together research universities, hospitals, public health officials and city governments in public-private partnerships that will help find, test and measure policy interventions to reduce the harmful consumption of alcohol.